nagshivank/Microbial-Genomic-Analysis/README.md

 # Microbial-Genomic-Analysis
+This project provides an end-to-end solution for microbial genomic analysis, from initial quality control and assembly of paired-end read files to gene prediction and annotation using advanced tools like Bakta.
+It supports taxonomic classification, detection of virulent factors, and antimicrobial resistance gene identification.
+Additionally, it includes scripts for visualizing results and performing comparative genomic analyses to generate insights into microbial genomes.
 ## Setting up the Environment
 The requisite packages to be installed for the QC and Assembly run are listed in the *qc_assembly_env.yml* file.
 <br><br>